Kentucky vs. Louisville Predictions, College Basketball BetMGM Promo Codes, & Picks - December 21

 Kentucky Performance Insights

-- The Wildcats outscore opponents by 16.7 points per game (scoring 90.2 points per game to rank sixth in college basketball while giving up 73.5 per contest to rank 248th in college basketball) and have a +167 scoring differential overall.
+- The Wildcats outscore opponents by 16.7 points per game (scoring 90.2 points per game to rank sixth in college basketball while allowing 73.5 per outing to rank 248th in college basketball) and have a +167 scoring differential overall.

-- The 38.2 rebounds per game Kentucky averages rank 114th in the nation, and are 2.4 more than the 35.8 its opponents grab per contest.
+- The 38.2 rebounds per game Kentucky averages rank 114th in the nation, and are 2.4 more than the 35.8 its opponents grab per outing.

-- Kentucky connects on 1.5 more threes per game than the opposition, 10.4 (12th in college basketball) compared to its opponents' 8.9.
+- Kentucky makes 10.4 three-pointers per game (12th in college basketball), 1.5 more than its opponents (8.9).
+It is shooting 40.8% from beyond the arc (sixth-best in college basketball) while allowing opponents to shoot 32.7%.

-- The Wildcats' 108.1 points per 100 possessions on offense rank 11th in college basketball, and the 88.1 points they allow per 100 possessions rank 137th in college basketball.
+- The Wildcats rank 11th in college basketball by averaging 108.1 points per 100 possessions on offense, and defensively are 137th in college basketball, allowing 88.1 points per 100 possessions.

-- Kentucky has committed 5.4 fewer turnovers per game than its opponents, averaging 9.2 (17th in college basketball play) while forcing 14.6 (47th in college basketball).
+- Kentucky has come out ahead in the turnover battle by 5.4 turnovers per game, committing 9.2 (17th in college basketball action) while forcing 14.6 (47th in college basketball).

 Louisville Performance Insights

-- The Cardinals have a +9 scoring differential, putting up 74.5 points per game (193rd in college basketball) and conceding 73.6 (252nd in college basketball).
+- The Cardinals have a +9 scoring differential, putting up 74.5 points per game (193rd in college basketball) and giving up 73.6 (252nd in college basketball).

-- Louisville wins the rebound battle by 3.3 boards on average.
-It collects 38.6 rebounds per game, 97th in college basketball, while its opponents pull down 35.3.
+- Louisville grabs 38.6 rebounds per game (97th in college basketball) while allowing 35.3 per contest to opponents.
+It outrebounds opponents by 3.3 boards per game.

 - Louisville has committed 12 turnovers per game (197th in college basketball) while forcing 11.6 (224th in college basketball).